Gillette and Wright Wyoming

 Devils Tower, the country’s first national monument, is an hour east.
 Plains Indians have revered the geologic wonder for thousands of years.
 The enormous monolith rises 366 meters above the Bell Fourche River, surrounding grasslands and Ponderosa pine forests.

-In Gillette, tour the Rockpile and Centennial museums displaying the history of ranching, coal mining and the people who made the area what it is today.
+Tour the Campbell County Rockpile Museum, Wright Centennial Museum and Frontier Auto Museum, which display the history of ranching, coal mining and the people who made the area what it is today.
 Campbell County is known as the “Energy Capital of the Nation."
 The coal from the Powder River Basin powers much of the USA.
 Take a summer mine tour to one of the country’s largest surface mines.

 Being the largest city in northeastern Wyoming, there are plenty of shopping opportunities at unique boutiques in historic downtown and at shopping centers throughout Gillette.
 Fine dining options are available, or sample locally made beer and other delectable choices at one of the breweries.